(Updated: December 2025)

-The average set of car headlights produces less than 3000 lumens.
-By comparison, even the smallest flashlight on this list delivers 4000 lumens!
+By comparison, The average set of car headlights only produces less than 3000 lumens.
+Even the smallest flashlight on this list delivers 4000 lumens!

 World’s Brightest Flashlights by Category